elias123tre/passport_booker_se/README.md

 4. Follow onscreen instructions

-5. Wait for a time to become available, a popup will appear (the page reloads itself in the background)
+5. Wait for a time to become available, a popup will appear (the page reloads itself in the background).
+   Note: if the booking isn't verified/completed manually (entering personal details) after the popup has appeared, it will be lost after some time due to inactivity

 6. Optional: force-quit the script anytime by pressing CTRL+C (ignore any errors that appear)